Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 As a workaround, you can run the CrpUsernameStuffing script to forward RADIUS attributes that are configured in the Network Access Policy and allow MFA when the user's authentication method requires the use of a One-Time Passcode (OTP), such as SMS, a Microsoft Authenticator passcode, or a hardware FOB.

 Register users for MFA

-Before you deploy and use the NPS extension, users that are required to perform Azure AD Multi-Factor Authentication need to be registered for MFA.
-To test the extension as you deploy it, you also need at least one test account that is fully registered for Azure AD Multi-Factor Authentication.
+Before you deploy and use the NPS extension, users that are required to perform Microsoft Entra multifactor authentication need to be registered for MFA.
+To test the extension as you deploy it, you also need at least one test account that is fully registered for Microsoft Entra multifactor authentication.

 If you need to create and configure a test account, use the following steps:

 - Sign in to https://aka.ms/mfasetup with a test account.

 - Follow the prompts to set up a verification method.